atubak400/AWS-Dev-Associate/development.md

 37. ### Storing Session Data

 - To provide a scalable and shared session state storage for your web application, consider using ElastiCache or DynamoDB.
-Both services offer high availability, scalability, and low-latency access, ensuring that session state d
+Both services offer high availability, scalability, and low-latency access, ensuring that session state data is efficiently managed and accessible across multiple web servers.

 38. ### Sorting and ranking of the data